Style, Confidence & Business Balance: Emmaline McAndrew of The Slow Businesswoman

 2. How do you usually approach getting dressed for a big event like this?

-I consider what’s going to look good in photos; however, my disabilities affect my choice.
-I could wear a sequin evening dress, but it would make me even more exhausted.
-I have CFS and ME.
+I do consider what's going to look good in the photos that will inevitably appear online; however, my disabilities do affect my choice.
+I would have loved to wear a sequined evening dress like some of the other finalists, but being uncomfortable affects my ME/CFS, so it can make me more exhausted than usual.

 3. How does what you wear affect how confident you feel at events?

-People comment on my bold colour choice.
-I used to mask my autism, but now I embrace it, which means I wear bolder, brighter colours now.
-What I wear affects how confident I am.
-I can reflect my confidence level.
+People often comment on my colour choices, which they describe as "bold".
+I've also been told that colourful clashes can often go hand-in-hand with autism, so I embrace it.
+What I wear reflects how confident I am that day.
 For example, I wear blacks and greys when I feel less confident.
-My confidence dictates what I wear.
+My confidence dictates what I wear rather than the other way around.

 Outfit for Digital Women 2025